Interim injunctions against pharma patent infringement

 Dietrich is a partner in the Intellectual Property department based in Munich.

-Christoph is a partner in our Munich office and Head of Patents in Germany.
+Christoph is a partner and Head of Patents (Germany) based in our Munich office.

-Evelyne is a partner in our Paris office and Head of Antitrust and Business Law in France.
+Evelyne is a partner and Head of Antitrust and Business Law (France) based in our Paris office.

 "After some 40 years of efforts, we now appear to be close to having a Unitary Patent and Unified Patent Court (UPC) in Europe.
 The Unitary Patent will have unitary effect in all EU member states (except Spain and Italy) and the UPC will have exclusive jurisdiction over issues of infringement and validity of Unitary Patents and those European Patents that have not been opted out of the UPC system."